akurkar07/akurkar07/README.md

 **About Me**

-- Student @ UoN
+- Computer Science Student @ UoN
-- Studying Computer Science, Mathematics, Programming and ML
+- Interested in Mathematics, Programming and ML
 - Currently experimenting with interpreters and compiler theory
 - Created Digit Classification Neural Network and Trading Bots from scratch
 - Based in the United Kingdom